-Output: Number of Scientist FTEs committed to this objective.
-Output: Scientific Publications.
 Output: Number of research based practices and educational programs related to health and well-being of individuals and families adapted and/or developed for implementation.
-Output: The number of programs and events related to health and well- being of individuals and families delivered as a direct teaching exposure.
-Output: The number of programs and events related to health and well- being of individuals and families delivered as an indirect teaching exposure.
+Output: The number of programs and events related to health and wellbeing of individuals and families delivered as a direct teaching exposure.

+Output: The number of programs and events related to health and wellbeing of individuals and families delivered as an indirect teaching exposure.

-Output: The number of individuals and/or families reached by programs and events related to health and well-being.
-Output: The number of publications related to health and well-being of individuals and families distributed through newsletters, brochures, etc.; mass media; and/or social media.
+Output: The number of individuals and/or families reached by programs and events related to health and well-being Output: The number of publications related to health and well-being of individuals and families distributed through newsletters, brochures, etc.; mass media; and/or social media.

 Output: The number of individuals and/or families reached by publications related to health and well-being of individuals and families distributed through newsletters, brochures, etc.; mass media; and/or social media.

 Output: The number of other contacts (e.g., planning, cooperating, facilitating) related to health and well-being.

-Output: The number of individual/technical assistance (e.g., face-to- face, email, or telephone consultation) contacts related to health and well-being.
+Output: The number of individual/technical assistance (e.g., face-toface, email, or telephone consultation) contacts related to health and well-being.

 Efficiency: Ratio of Appropriated funds to Extramural Funds.
 Explanatory: In times of limited resources, funding agencies may prefer to support organizations that implement educational programs with evidence of impacting knowledge, skills, or behaviors.
-Efficiency: The cost per educational event and/or contact (i.e., client) Explanatory: Demonstration of program impact is becoming increasingly important to funding agencies; cost per educational contact remains a standard measure of efficiency.
+Efficiency: The cost per educational event and/or contact (i.e., client).
+Explanatory: Demonstration of program impact is becoming increasingly important to funding agencies; cost per educational contact remains a standard measure of efficiency.